treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 The above code pretty much defines the way looping works under the hood in Python.
 If you understand the way the built-in `iter` and `next` functions work for looping over things, you understand how Python's `for` loops work.

-In fact this is a little bit more than just how `for` loops work.
-All forms of looping over iterables in Python work this way.
+In fact you'll understand a little bit more than just how `for` loops work in Python.
+All forms of looping over iterables work this way.

 **The iterator protocol** is a fancy way of saying "how looping over iterables works in Python".
-The iterator protocol is essentially the definition of the way the `iter` and `next` functions work in Python.
+It's essentially the definition of the way the `iter` and `next` functions work in Python.
 All forms of iteration in Python are powered by the iterator protocol.

 The iterator protocol is used by `for` loops (as we've already seen):